douglasfernandesjr/hexo-theme-pesonal-clean-blog/README.md

 ## Features

-- Disqus and Facebook comments
+- Disqus, Facebook And Valine comments
 - Google Analytics
 - Addthis
 - Cover image for posts and pages